 Each attorney must complete a total of fifteen (15) hours of CLE, which must consist of no less than twelve (12) General hours and three (3) Ethics/Professionalism hours (or Dual hours) per year.
-A minimum of seven (7) live hours must be earned and of those seven (7) a minimum of five (5) must be earned in a classroom setting where you can shake the presenters hand at the end of the presentation.
-A maximum of eight (8) hour earned online in any compliance year can count toward you compliance for that year.
+A minimum of seven (7) live hours must be earned.
+A maximum of eight (8) hours can be earned online in any compliance year can count toward you compliance for that year.
 Additional online hours earned in a compliance year, up to eight (8) hours, will carry forward to the next compliance year.
 See Rule 21 §3.01.

 Tennessee’s compliance year for CLE runs from January 1 through December 31.
 See Rule 21 §3.01.
 Don’t confuse this with the Board of Professional Responsibility’s licensing year which is based on your birth date.

 Your PIN is listed on the CLE Progress Report that you receive in September/October.
 It is also listed on the Annual Report Statement that you receive the first week of February.
 You can also click on “forgot PIN” on the attorney login screen, Your PIN will be sent to the email address listed with the Board of Professional Responsibility in the correspondence address section.
 If you have not received your PIN within 30 minutes, call the Commission’s office.

 If you are a sponsor, call us at (615) 741-3096, extension 3 or send an e-mail to Tiffany.Drew@CLETN.COM to have us set you up as a sponsor in our system and to send you instructions concerning our on-line application process.
 See Rule 21 §5.